 What could be better: The maximum range is limited when compared to other options.
 No instructions included, and the rangefinder can be tricky to stabilize.

-So far, the Precision Pro Golf Nexus is the most limited option in terms of maximum range.
-However, since drive shots rarely go past the 320-yard point, a 400-yard range should be enough for most of your needs.
-The accuracy is acceptable and likely won’t be the reason your shots deviate from the target.
+So far, the Billbianc Professional Golf Rangefinder Dt600 is the most limited option in terms of maximum range.
+The accuracy is acceptable and likely won’t be why your shots deviate from the target.

-The Nexus uses TAG technology to lock onto flags and vibration feedback to notify you that the range has been acquired.
-Also, since the range is limited, the shake in your hands will likely not affect the range results that you get.
+Also, since the range is limited, the shake in your hands will likely not affect your range results.

-Vendors ship this rangefinder to you with a carrying case, battery, manual and a cleaning cloth for the glass elements.
-Also, it’s not lost on us that slope adjustment and compensation has been left out of the machine.
+Vendors ship this rangefinder to you with a carrying case, battery, manual, and a cleaning cloth for the glass elements.
+Also, it’s not lost on us that slope adjustment and compensation have been left out of the machine.
 Since tournament rules do not allow for slope compensation, you might even be better off with this rangefinder.

-As a side note, this finder is also waterproof, so you needn’t worry about it when using it in the rain.
+As a side note, this finder is also waterproof, so you needn’t worry about using it in the rain.

 What we liked: The rangefinder is waterproof.
-It comes with target acquisition technology which makes it easier to lock onto flags.
+It comes with target acquisition technology, making it easier to lock onto flags.
 The machine gives vibration feedback when you range your target.
 It’s also USGA tournament legal.

 What could be better: The maximum range of the finder is limited.
-Also, it doesn’t incorporate slope compensation like most of the other competing rangefinder models.
+Also, it doesn’t incorporate slope compensation like most other competing rangefinder models.